 Three percent of undergraduate students that year were enrolled entirely in online education, 8 percent were enrolled in some online education, and 89 percent attended classes entirely on campus.
 Seventy-six percent of undergraduate students were aged 24 and younger.

 That same year, 2,721 students were enrolled in graduate programs at Benedictine University.
-Eighty-one percent attended school fulltime, and 51 percent were enrolled entirely in online education.
+Eighty-one percent attended school fulltime, and 51 percent of students taking Benedictine University online courses were enrolled entirely in online education.
 Forty-six percent of students in graduate programs attended classes entirely on campus.

 Benedictine University Accreditation